mdn/interactive-examples/CONTRIBUTING-HTML.md

     "exampleCode": "live-examples/html-examples/table-content/td.html",
     "cssExampleSrc": "live-examples/html-examples/table-content/css/td.css",
     "fileName": "td.html",
-    "title": "HTML Demo: &lt;td&gt;",
+    "title": "HTML Demo: <td>",
     "type": "tabbed"
 }
 ```

 *   `"baseTmpl"` describes the basic template to use.
 All HTML examples use the "tmpl/live-tabbed-tmpl.html" template, which gives you the tabbed interface.
 JS and CSS examples use different templates.
 *   `"exampleCode"` is the path to the file containing the example HTML.
 *   `"cssExampleSrc"` is the path to the file containing the CSS for the example.
 *   `"fileName"` is the filename of the final (output) page that will contain this HTML example.
 *   `"title"` is the title to show in the example.
 For HTML element examples it should be `"HTML Demo: <{name}>"` where `{name}` is the name of the element.
 *   `"type"` describes the type of example to create.
 All HTML examples should put "tabbed" here.

 Note that entries in `pages` are in alphabetical order, please preserve that when adding your page.